NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 ip-detect-method <integer (default: 0)>
     What type of interest point detection algorithm to use for image alignment.
     0 = Custom OBAloG (:cite:`jakkula2010efficient`) implementation (default), 1
     = SIFT implementation from OpenCV, 2 = ORB implementation from OpenCV.
-If the default method does not perform well, try out one of the other two methods.
+The SIFT method, unlike OBALoG, produces interest points that are accurate to subpixel level.

 epipolar-threshold <double (default: unspecified)>
     Maximum distance in pixels from the epipolar line to search for